 If you came here without knowing what to expect: this page is about a book on the ArchiMate IT/Enterprise Modelling Language.
-People tend to like it a lot: it as a 5 out of 5 review score on Amazon.
+People tend to like the book a lot: it has a 5 out of 5 review score on Amazon.
 Below, you will also find a link to a free download of the first chapter of the book which contains a complete introduction to the entire grammar/language.
 That chapter is enough to learn the basics and start using ArchiMate.
 It is also a taste for the rest of the book which is about using it well (patterns from basic to advanced, solutions for common problems, etc. etc.).

 Second Note: ArchiMate 3.1 has been released in Nov 2019.
 ArchiMate 3.1 is a minor upgrade to ArchiMate 3.0.1 (which is the standard where the current Mastering ArchiMate Edition III.TC1 is based on).
 See ArchiMate 3.1 released, Mastering ArchiMate upgrade policy for my policy on (free) PDF upgrades if you buy the current PDF, basically, if I update the book, everyone buying the PDF after Nov 5 2019 will get a free upgrade.